replicatedhq/troubleshoot.sh/docs/source/collect/sysctl.md

 ##### `namespace` (Optional)
 The namespace where the pods will be created.
-If not specified, it will assume the "current" namespace that the kubectl context is set to.
+ If not specified, the namespace that is currently set for the kubectl context is used.

 ##### `image` (Required)
 The image to use for the pods scheduled on each node.